zacode11/political-issue-search/README.md

 3. Lastly, if the user wishes to recreate the dataset using the crawler provided, instead of downloading the dataset, the following files will be necessary:

 ### Prerequisites
-#### To Use the Crawler If the Dataset, the  [politiciandataset](https://github.com/zacode11/political-issue-search/blob/master/politiciandataset) folder, is Not Downloaded
+#### To Use the Crawler if the Dataset, the  [Politiciandataset](https://github.com/zacode11/political-issue-search/blob/master/politiciandataset) Folder, is not Downloaded
 Insert Description on how to use the crawler

 #### Other Prerequisites